-That is what happening with me.
-I have shifted my blog to new server and its creating lot of problems for my blog.
-Most of the time this new server is down and I have to redirect my blog to my previous server which doesn’t have latest posts.
+That is what happens to me.
+I have shifted my blog to a new server and it’s creating a lot of problems for my blog.
+Most of the time this new server is down and I have to redirect my blog to my previous server which doesn’t have the latest posts.

 In order to create a custom 404 template file, follow these steps:

 Copy the contents of your page.php template file into a new template file

 You can remove the entire loop from the file.